datumbrain/Login-Screen/README.md

-Design created in Sketch and exported to React Studio from there.
+Design created in React and exported to React Studio from there.

-This is a basic login screen that has the basic text fields and buttons.

-You can replace the image per your liking.
+This is a basic login screen that has the basic text fields and buttons You can replace the image per your liking.